emmajanedrews/base-template/_posts/2018-03-16-5-maintenance-tasks-to-tackle-to-get-your-home-sold.md

 **2. Clean the gutters and check the roof**

 This one's easy to forget about, even when you don't plan on going anywhere.
-But when it comes to gutter and roof issues, neglect can cause a dangerous domino effect. &nbsp;Overflowing gutters can damage your foundation, and also lead to drainage issues.
+But when it comes to gutter and roof issues, neglect can cause a dangerous domino effect.
+Overflowing gutters can damage your foundation, and also lead to drainage issues.
 Buyers, seeing the house when it’s raining, will also see your gutters overflowing.
 That’s a terrible first impression.

 {% include pullquote.html %}